Aemony/NieRAutomata-SteamID64-Editor/README.md

 # NieRAutomata-SteamID64-Editor
 Allows users to edit the SteamID64 stored in the save files of NieR:Automata.
-This tool have no dependency on existing save files, unlike other alternatives that rely on a correctly formatted GameData.dat file.
+This tool have no dependency on existing save files, unlike other alternatives that rely on a correctly formatted GameData.dat file to function.

 ## Features
 * Converts the stored SteamID64 to a human-readable format.